Basics of Monitoring, Evaluating and Deviating from the Strategic Plan

 1. What is causing changes to be made.

 2. Why the changes should be made (the “why” is often different than “what is causing” the changes).

-3. The changes to made, including to goals, objectives, responsibilities and timelines.
+3. The changes to be made, including goals, objectives, responsibilities, and timelines.

 Manage the various versions of the plan (including by putting a new date on each new version of the plan).